SynixeContractors/Documents/certs/csw.md

 When assembling the CSWs, it is pretty straightforward.

 1. Tripod is placed
-2. Gun or Missile is attached
+2. Gun is attached
 3. Ammo is loaded, and gunner hops on
 4. Ready to fire

 Disassembly is just as easy, just assembly, but backwards.

 1. Unload ammo
-2. Detach Gun or Missile
+2. Detach Gun
 3. Pickup tripod

 ## Certification